 Responding to General Conference

-A special General Conference was held February 23-26, 2019, in St. Louis, Missouri, to specifically address questions regarding the LGBTQ community and the church.
+A special General Conference was held February 23-26, 2019, in St. Louis, Missouri, to specifically address questions regarding the LGBTQ community and the United Methodist denomination.

-Sunday, May 5, 2019 Our Leadership Council representatives updated the congregation on the Judicial Conference rulings on February’s General Conference outcome, timelines moving forward, and what our options and responses might be
+Sunday, May 5, 2019 Our Leadership Council representatives updated the congregation on the Judicial Conference rulings on February’s General Conference outcome, timelines moving forward, and what our options and responses might be.
+(Accompanying slides may be found here.)
+Please note that questions raised at this presentation and at a similar presentation the following week are answered in the post above dated June 6, 2019.

 Thursday, May 2, 2019 via “Thursday Thoughts” weekly message